xJkit/ThunkForm/readme.md

 Demo for multiple asynchronous http requests via ``Redux Thunk`` middleware.

 ## Why Thunk?
-Dispatching multiple actions of async requests make your component re-render multiple times (cuz' once component's props update, it renders).
+Dispatching multiple actions of async requests makes your component re-render multiple times (cuz' once component's props update, it renders).
 Use ``Redux Thunk`` and ``middleware`` to make multiple requests at a time and wait until data resolved.

 ## Basic Async Actions in Middleware
 Wrap any asyc actions with ``CALL_API``, then unwrap them in the middleware.